Your Guide to Potty Training Your New Puppy

 Establish an Approved Potty Space Through Repetition

-Take your puppy to the same spot every time they go out to potty, or always keep the Bark Potty in the same spot.
+One of the best house training tips is to take your puppy to the same spot every time they go out to potty, or always keep the Bark Potty in the same spot.
 Over time, your furbaby will associate that approved potty space with the place they need to go to relieve themselves.

 Take Away Food and Water Between Meals